-At Orientation, you will be asked to log into your NEIUport account to register for classes.
-NEIUport is Northeastern's university-wide internet portal.
+At First-Year Orientation, you will be asked to log into your NEIUport account to register for classes.
+If you are attending a Transfer Student Transition Session, you will log into NEIUport account to review your financial aid information, transcript and degree evaluation.
+NEIUport is Northeastern's University-wide internet portal.
 This portal provides quick, centralized, and secure access to information and services for all Northeastern students, faculty, and staff.

 NEIUport accounts are automatically created for students admitted to Northeastern.
 A Northeastern Online Connection letter is sent shortly after admission acceptance.
 If you did not receive a letter, you can look up your NEIUport NetID and password at neiuport.neiu.edu.
 You will need to enter your Northeastern student ID number and date of birth.

 If you continue to have problems logging in to your NEIUport account, please contact Technology Services at firstname.lastname@example.org or at (773) 442-4357, Monday through Friday from 8:30 a.m. to 4:30 p.m.